-This Service Area contains a mix of strategies and initiatives representing the Youth Empowerment Allocation (YEA), DCYF's charter mandated 3% set aside for youth-initiated projects, representing DCYF's commitment to programming that fosters authentic youth leadership and civic engagement.
+This Service Area contains a mix of strategies and initiatives under the Youth Empowerment Allocation (YEA), DCYF's charter mandated 3% set aside for youth-initiated projects, that represents the department's commitment to programming that fosters authentic youth leadership and civic engagement.
 Programs provide opportunities for young people to increase their self-esteem and sense of belonging by focusing on the expertise of their lived experience and resiliency, strengths and assets of their personal identities.